MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-checklist.md

 ﻿---
-title: Transition to support - support checklist
+title: Checklist for transitioning to support
 description: This article is a checklist for transitioning to support at the end of an implementation project of a business solution.
 author: taksatoms
 ms.author: tsato